noxify/vorsteh-queue/.changeset/sweet-oranges-cut.md

 ### Added

 - Batch processing support: You can now register batch handlers via `queue.registerBatch`, allowing the queue to process multiple jobs at once according to configurable batch sizes and timing.
-- New batch configuration options: `minSize`, `maxSize`, and `waitFor` allow fine-grained control over when and how batches are processed.
+- New `batch` configuration options: `minSize`, `maxSize`, and `waitFor` allow fine-grained control over when and how batches are processed.
-- Type-safe batch jobs: Batch jobs are strictly separated from scheduled jobs and **do not support** cron, delay, or repeat options.
+- Type-safe batch jobs: Batch jobs are strictly separated from scheduled/single jobs and **do not support** cron, delay, or repeat options.
 - Adapter API extended: All core adapters now support efficient batch operations.
 - Events for batch lifecycle: The queue emits `batch:processing`, `batch:completed`, and `batch:failed` events for batch jobs.

 **Handler exclusivity:** A queue can handle only batch jobs or single jobs — not both.
 Attempting to register both handler types in the same queue will throw an error.
 This ensures clear and predictable processing.

-This enables efficient, high-throughput processing for workloads that benefit from batching, such as bulk database writes or external API calls.

 #### Example